Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Applications: Explanation of Real-World Scenarios

 Marketing research increasingly shows that firms do not merely convey product information but actively shape the \textit{value dimensions} consumers use to evaluate the world.
-Recent work demonstrates that brands construct identity-relevant meaning frameworks that reorganize consumers’ evaluative criteria \cite{escalas2005self}, and that social influence processes systematically shift perceived importance of attributes through normative cues, emotional framing, or community membership \cite{Brady2021}.
+Recent work demonstrates that brands construct identity-relevant meaning frameworks that reorganize consumers' evaluative criteria~\cite{escalas2005self}, and that social influence processes systematically shift perceived importance of attributes through normative cues and group-based conformity~\cite{cialdini2004social}.
 Computational social science further reveals that large-scale messaging can reshape preference structure by modifying shared norms and salience weights across populations \cite{Bail2018}.
 These findings support the view that marketing operates as a \textit{value-space intervention}, altering the underlying cognitive geometry rather than simply persuading via content.
 My framework formalizes this by modeling marketing as a transformation of basis vectors, valuation weights, and motivational gradients within each agent’s value space.

 Marketing does not merely communicate product features—it reshapes the value spaces through which consumers interpret those features.
 Each agent $i$ has a current state vector $x_i \in \mathcal{V}_i$, a goal vector $g_i \in \mathcal{V}_i$, and a motivational gradient